 5. Ensure Your “Global” App is Understood Locally

 Testing becomes highly important when your application is targeted for the global markets.
 The word ‘Global’ means that your app or game needs to be ‘local’ for everyone.
-When your application needs to be translated and tested with devices in multiple languages, these types of tests can be easily performed automatically to change the language of devices, and even do it again with the same test runs.
+When your application needs to be translated and tested with devices in multiple languages, these types of tests can be easily performed automatically to change the language of devices and even do it again with the same test runs.
 The problems layouts can be easily picked from screenshots.

-Testing is a crucial activity to ensure success in highly competitive landscape of mobile apps and games.
+Testing is a crucial activity to ensure success in a highly competitive landscape of mobile apps and games.
 But “poorly” planned testing can be 20-50% of the total development effort, and in that case, it’d also be the biggest single cost in your budget.
 In order to ensure that testing can be done extremely efficiently, covering the essence of today’s mobile ecosystems and different device models, Testdroid is the only, smart option available.

 Learn the importance of infrastructure and architecture aspects, as well as the improved agile process and the value of testing in mobile game development and testingDownload